 - Jeff Ellerman, Vice President of CBRE

-Read the rest of the article below in the Spring-Summer edition of the DFW Real Estate Review.
+Read the rest of the article in the Spring-Summer edition of the DFW Real Estate Review.